Edwin (musician)

-Edwin (born September 9, 1968 as Edwin Ghazal) is a Canadian alternative rock singer from Toronto.
-He is the lead vocalist for the successful Canadian rock band I Mother Earth, as well as a solo artist.
-He is also the lead singer for the Canadian supergroup Crash Karma.
-In 2016, he reunited with I Mother Earth for a series of shows and a tour commemorating the twentieth anniversary of their most commercially successful release, Scenery and Fish.
+Edwin Ghazal, known as Edwin is a Canadian alternative rock singer from Toronto.
+He is the lead vocalist for the Canadian rock band I Mother Earth as well as a solo artist and the lead singer for the Canadian supergroup Crash Karma.
+In 2016, he reunited with I Mother Earth for a series of shows and a tour commemorating the 20th anniversary of their most commercially successful album, Scenery and Fish.

+Early life

+Edwin Ghazal was born in Toronto to Lebanese parents Moses and Marie Ghazal.
+He had a brother who was a doctor.

 I Mother Earth

 Edwin was the lead vocalist for I Mother Earth from 1990 to 1997.
 He performed on the band's first two albums, Dig and Scenery and Fish.
 He also performed on the majority of the songs on Victor, a 1996 side project with Alex Lifeson of Rush.
 He left IME in 1997.
-On March 1, 2016, it was announced on IME's website that the band would reunite with Edwin for a series of shows, performing the band's 1996 sophomore release Scenery and Fish in its entirety to celebrate its 20th Anniversary.
+On March 1, 2016, it was announced on IME's website that the band would reunite with Edwin for a series of shows, performing the band's 1996 sophomore release Scenery and Fish in its entirety to celebrate its 20th anniversary.
+Edwin has been the lead singer of the band since those reunion shows.

-As of 2022, Edwin is back as the lead singer for I Mother Earth as they are now reunited and touring together again.